-What a difference a place makes.
-In 2000 the Junee Regional Library moved from a cramped Council Chambers back to its former home - the literary institute hall.
+In 2000 the Junee Regional Library moved from a cramped Council Chambers back to its former home – the Literary Institute Hall.
 In the 1930s the Railway Institute ran the Library service.

-The Council and the NSW State Library saw the potential to convert the abandoned Railway Institute Hall into a modern, functioning library space – they where right.
-Since the new facility opened, library membership has tripled to over 1,000.
+The Council and the NSW State Library saw the potential to convert the abandoned Railway Institute Hall into a modern, functioning library space that continued to be used until 2010.